ambellinger/Friend_Finder/README.md

 ```

 The application needs not only a set of pre-entered friends but a place to add friends as they get entered into the temporary database.

-An array of objects must be created with the properties that need to be filled out, the name of the friend, their photo, and their answers (scores) to the questions.
+An array of objects must be created with the properties that need to be filled out: the name of the friend, their photo, and their answers (scores) to the questions.

 ```
 var friends = [